Peripheral Artery Disease (PAD)

 This is a common condition that affects your joints and causes pain, swelling, and stiffness.
 When it happens in your hips, knees, or ankles, it can be hard to walk or do other everyday activities.
 There’s no cure, but it can help to exercise and stay at a healthy weight.
 Heating pads or ice packs on the aching joints can ease pain and swelling.
 So can over-the-counter pain relievers.

 This is when a muscle gets stretched too far.
 It happens a lot to people who play sports.
 The pain is intense and starts right away, and the area is tender to the touch.
 The best treatment is to ice it with cold packs for 20 minutes at a time, several times a day.
 Outside of that, wrap the area lightly, keep it raised if you can, and rest it.
 Over-the-counter pain relievers can ease the ache.

-This injury happens when the tissue that connects a muscle to a bone, called a ligament, is stretched or torn.
+This injury happens when the tissue that connects a bone to a bone, called a ligament, is stretched or torn.
 Ankle sprains are common.
 The injured area swells and hurts, and you can’t put weight on it.
-The best way to treat it is the R.I.C.E. method -- rest, ice (about 20 minutes a few times a day), compression (wrap it in a bandage), and elevation (prop it up).
-See your doctor so she can take an X-ray and check for broken bones.
+The best way to treat it is the R.I.C.E. method -- rest, ice (wrapped in a thin towel about 20 minutes a few times a day), compression (wrap it in a bandage), and elevation (prop it up).
+See your doctor so they can take an X-ray and check for broken bones.